 - 10. What is your lead time?

-We are usually booked 8-10 weeks in advance.
+I am usually booked 8-10 months in advance.
 If you are interested in having something done, you can be penciled into the schedule.
 If you change your mind, your name can be easily erased.